Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-\begin{theorem} Let $(\SSS^{2n+1},\xi_{ex})$ be a exotic contact sphere in \Cref{thm:tightnonfill}, then $(M,\xi)\#(\SSS^{2n+1},\xi_{ex})$ is not strongly fillable for any contact manifold $M$ if $n\ge 3$.
-When $n=2$, the same holds as long as $c_1(M)$ is zero. \end{theorem} \begin{proof} Note that from the proof of \Cref{thm:tightnonfill_alge}, there exists a strong cobordism from $(\SSS^{2n+1},\xi_{ex})$ to a flexibly fillable contact manifold $M'_+$ with vanishing first Chern class, such that there is a non-trivial homology class $\beta \in H_{n}(M'_+;\Q)$ annihilated in the cobordism but not in the flexible filling.
+\begin{theorem} Let $(\SSS^{2n+1},\xi_{ex})$ be an exotic contact sphere in \Cref{thm:tightnonfill_alge}.
+Then $(M,\xi)\#(\SSS^{2n+1},\xi_{ex})$ is not strongly fillable for any contact manifold $M$ if $n\ge 3$.
+When $n=2$, the same holds if $c_1(M)$ vanishes. \end{theorem} \begin{proof} Note that from the proof of \Cref{thm:tightnonfill_alge} (Step 4), there exists a strong cobordism from $(\SSS^{2n+1},\xi_{ex})$ to a flexibly fillable contact manifold $M'_+$ with vanishing first Chern class, such that there is a non-trivial homology class $\beta \in H_{n}(M'_+;\Q)$ annihilated in the cobordism but not in the flexible filling.
 As the cobordism is obtained by blowing-down a Giroux domain and contact surgeries, which are operations performed away from a point, we get a strong cobordism from $(\SSS^{2n+1},\xi_{ex})\# M$ to $M'_+\# M$ and the homology class corresponding to $\beta$ is again annihilated in the cobordism.
-We then apply \Cref{thm:unique} to obstruct fillability by stacking the blow-up cobordism on top of any hypothetical filling of $(\SSS^{2n+1},\xi_{ex})\# M$. \end{proof}
+We then apply \Cref{thm:unique} to obstruct fillability by stacking the blow-up cobordism on top of any hypothetical filling of $(\SSS^{2n+1},\xi_{ex})\# M$.
+(Note that the additional assumption of $c_1(M)=0$ in the case of $n=2$ is needed in order to apply \Cref{thm:unique}.(a) in this non-subcritical case.) \end{proof}